vikram87in/redux-concepts/README.md

 # How to run:

-Run command "node index.js" to execute the index.js file
+Run command "node index.js" to execute the index.js file.

 ## How it works: